Published in: 2020

 WHAT WEALTH IS, AND HOW IT IS CREATED.
 Wealth is having assets that earn while you sleep.
 Money is how we transfer time and wealth.
 You’re not going to get rich renting out your time.
 You must own equity – a piece of a business – to gain financial freedom.
 You could own equity as a small shareholder where you bought stock or as an owner where you started the company.
 Without ownership, your inputs are very closely tied to your outputs.

 FORTUNES REQUIRES LEVERAGE.
 Business leverage comes from capital, people, code or media.
-Let’s begin with the first two forms of leverage.
 Capital means money, and to raise money, you must apply specific knowledge with accountability and show good judgement.
 Labor means people are working for you.
 It’s the oldest and most fought-over form of leverage.
 Labor leverage will impress your parents, but don’t waste your life chasing it.

 CODE AND MEDIA LEVERAGE.
 You can create software and media that works for you while you sleep.
 An army of robots is freely available – it’s just packed in data centres for heat and space efficiency.
 Use it to build products with no marginal cost of replication.
 If you can’t code, write books and blogs, record videos and podcasts to build products and content with no marginal cost of replication.

 PERMISSONED AND PERMISSIONLESS LEVERAGE.
 Capital and labor are permissioned leverage.
 Everyone is chasing capital, but someone has to give it to you.
 Everyone is trying to lead, but someone has to follow you.
-Code and media, however, are permissionless leverage and the leverage behind the newly rich.
+Code and media are permissionless leverage and the leverage behind the newly rich.

 PATIENCE AND PERSISTANCE.
 You wait for the moment when something emerges in the world and you’re uniquely qualified.
 Build your brand in the meantime on Twitter, on YouTube, and by giving away free work.
 You make a name for yourself, and you take some risk in the process.
 When it is time to move on the opportunity, you can do so with the maximum amount of leverage possible.